 Since retirement, she has joined the National Parks Conservation Association Board.

-Today, as chair of IFAW’s Board of Directors, Joyce draws on her years of experience and leads the organization in developing new approaches to rescue animals and their habitats.
+Today, as a Vice Chair of IFAW’s Board of Directors, Joyce draws on her years of experience and leads the organization in developing new approaches to rescue animals and their habitats.

 every problem has a solution, every solution needs support.